 DAY 7, Thursday — Lederhosen, liter beers & monks

 This a.m. we bid Austria adieu and head north across the border to Germany’s third largest city and our delightful digs for the next two nights.
 Often referred to as “the village of 1 million,” Munich is the proud capital of the German state of Bavaria.
 But perhaps more important, Munich is the beer capital of the world, thanks to the city’s namesake monks.
 No wonder Munich was voted “the city most Germans would prefer to live in.”
 And that’s not all, the popular consensus is not confined to Germany, according to the Mercer 2017 Quality of Living survey, Munich is ranked the 4th most livable city in the world!
-Thus, there is no time to waste, Harriman will guide us on an orientation tour of Munich’s Old Town followed by an immersion in Bavarian culture and feasting, a quality best ascribed to the monks.
+Thus, there is no time to waste, Brett will guide us on an orientation tour of Munich’s Old Town followed by an immersion in Bavarian culture and feasting, a quality best ascribed to the monks.
 Amen!

 DAY 8, Friday — Palaces & playtime

 Today is your day.
 We suggest palaces and playtime.
-To get you started, Harriman will pay your entrance into Munich’s royal residence as well as point you to other notable sites, such as Dachau concentration camp memorial; BMW museum and factory tour; and the world’s most famous beer hall, the Hofbräuhaus, a historical monument to over 400 years of brewing tradition, your chance to learn traditional Bavarian drinking songs such as “Oans, zwoa, G’suffa!”
+To get you started, Brett will pay your entrance into Munich’s royal residence as well as point you to other notable sites, such as Dachau concentration camp memorial; BMW museum and factory tour; and the world’s most famous beer hall, the Hofbräuhaus, a historical monument to over 400 years of brewing tradition, your chance to learn traditional Bavarian drinking songs such as “Oans, zwoa, G’suffa!”
 (One, two, chug-a-lug!), “Sweet Home Alabama,” and to perform the chicken dance in front of a live audience.

 DAY 9, Saturday